SouthernMethodistUniversity/hpc_docs/_sources/applications/vscode.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code FE71YRZUVM to authenticate.
 ```

-In your web browser, go navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and
+In your web browser, navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and
 enter the code in the log file (in this example `FE71YRZUVM`).
 You should treat this code like a password.
 Sharing it is a violation of [SMU policy](https://www.smu.edu/policy/8-information-technology/8-1-acceptable-use).